-The initial global developed and emerging all-cap opportunity set of around 3,000 names (the MSCI All Country World Index) is screened to exclude areas of the global economy that, in our view, generate significant harm.
-We also exclude stocks that screen out individually on conduct-based metrics, integrating our proprietary Responsible Investing Indicator Model (RIIM) analysis to identify specific controversies or areas of ESG risk that merit individual consideration.
+The primarily large-cap U.S. opportunity set is screened to exclude areas of the global economy that, in our view, generate significant harm.
+We also exclude stocks that screen out individually on conductbased metrics, integrating our proprietary Responsible Investing Indicator Model (RIIM) analysis to identify specific controversies or areas of ESG risk that merit individual consideration.